frozenproof/potum-on-cloud/readme.md

 Made manually, I would have scrapped if it wasn't illegal.
 # Code warning
 Compile flag for dockerfile for render will probably break your build if you are not careful, so remove it, it is only used in deployment on render.com.
+Compile flag for dockerfile for render will probably break your build if you are not careful, so remove it, it is only used in deployment on render.com.
+Compile flag for dockerfile for render will probably break your build if you are not careful, so remove it, it is only used in deployment on render.com.
+Compile flag for dockerfile for render will probably break your build if you are not careful, so remove it, it is only used in deployment on render.com.
+Compile flag for dockerfile for render will probably break your build if you are not careful, so remove it, it is only used in deployment on render.com.
+Compile flag for dockerfile for render will probably break your build if you are not careful, so remove it, it is only used in deployment on render.com.
+Compile flag for dockerfile for render will probably break your build if you are not careful, so remove it, it is only used in deployment on render.com.

+Enough about breaking codes, about the difficulty.
+How hard is it to type codes when having 3 tests per week?

+Very **hard**
 # Start server.js as a child process or a standalone, see below
 const childProcess = spawn('node', ['server/server.js'], { stdio: 'inherit' });
 // The proxy server need this because the proxy server is now the one serving static files app.use('/images', express.static(path.join(__dirname, '../images')));
 // The reason why we can run the excels as normal are because the resource itself is found by the child server, which then got rendered into raw html then sent to the proxy server
 # The proxy server allow you to control rate limit better and still allow the original server as a standalone, this helps with debugging and understanding the mechanisms of a standard network service.
-# The docker image support is being moved to proxy server, it doesn't consume much more resources anyways, but it allows additional servers.
+# The docker image support is NOT being moved to proxy server, it doesn't consume much more resources and allows additional sub servers, BUT CORS IS A BITC for deployment.

-# Datbase
+# Database
 Scrapped from Coryn, delays of 9 seconds per website load to avoid DDOS.

 # How to build your own